DennisSchenkel/sessionminds-backend/README.md

 **ToolListByUser**: Retrieves all tools made by a certain user.<br>
 **ToolDetailById/Slug**: Retrieves, updates, or deletes a tool by its ID or slug.<br>

-These views help with tool management, checking ownership, permissions, and supporting pagination.
+These views help with tool management, checking ownership, permissions, and supporting pagination.<br>
 <br>

 </details>